 Worst of all… the game’s graphics really hurt the gameplay.
 I’m the kind of person who turns up the brightness to max on most games to help my eyes, and even with Oni at its max brightness and my T.V.’s already high brightness setting, the game can still be incredibly dark and muddy.
 There are times that Konoko and her enemy might as well be fighting in a black void, and while some stages throw in color to make things visible and interesting, you’ll find many dark areas that make it boring to navigate and difficult too.
 Sometimes, the game sets up a level with areas you can fall to your death, and the areas around these falls will have black or dark grey ground adjacent to black pits.
-It’s not uncommon to walk off to your doom when it seemed like you were walking towards solid ground, so this just adds to the many times you’ll be seeing that slow load screen.
 While I won’t hold the chunky models against the game, there is one flaw in the graphics that almost seems like an unintended perk.
 If you rotate the camera into a wall, it will pass right through, allowing you to cheat and see through to the other side.
 It’s hardly enough to rescue the game from the other flaws in its level design though, especially since almost every level can be described as fighting enemies and accessing computer consoles to open doors.

 THE VERDICT: Variety is the antithesis of Oni.
 Almost every enemy fights in the same manner, your approach in fighting them is usually the same as well, and the levels are mostly a string of fights and door unlocking despite the moments the game tries to inject life into the affair with special set-ups or setpieces.
 The real odd part about Oni though is that it feels like a game split apart.
 The first half manages the gameplay side fairly well, the controls holding it back a bit but the design sustaining it well enough… but the story at this point is basic and spends too long hiding the interesting parts so your starting goals are fairly bland and unexplained.
 When the game begins to start exploring its story and characters though, the combat has had time to grow stale and its elements are stretched out rather than upgraded, with far too many things bringing up that dreaded loading screen.